Skip to main content

 Does New Jersey tax crypto gains differently than the federal government?

-Yes — and it’s worse.
+Yes, and it's worse.
 New Jersey has no preferential long-term capital gains rate.
 All crypto gains are taxed as ordinary income under the NJ Gross Income Tax, with rates from 1.4% to 10.75%.
 This means NJ residents holding crypto over one year still pay full ordinary rates at the state level, even though they get the lower 0%/15%/20% federal LTCG rates.
 The NJ tax on a $100,000 long-term gain can be $6,370+ regardless of hold period.

 What is IRS Form 1099-DA and how does it affect crypto taxes in 2025?

 Form 1099-DA is the new IRS reporting form for digital asset transactions, required from centralized exchanges and brokers starting in tax year 2025.
 It reports gross proceeds from crypto sales, and eventually cost basis.
-This means the IRS will have direct visibility into your trading activity — making accurate cost basis tracking and proper tax reporting more critical than ever.
+This means the IRS will have direct visibility into your trading activity, making accurate cost basis tracking and proper tax reporting more critical than ever.

 Is crypto wash trading legal and do wash sale rules apply to crypto in 2025?